-McConnell says GOP lacks votes to block impeachment witnesses, as Bolton book throws trial script into doubt
+McConnell says GOP doesn't have votes yet to block impeachment witnesses, as Bolton book disrupts trial script

 BOLTON FOR BIDEN?
 WITNESS SWAP TALK REVIVED IN WAKE OF BOMBSHELL BOOK MANUSCRIPT

 Other senators, including Pat Toomey, R-Pa., re-upped the idea of witness reciprocity as a way to hear from Bolton but also gain testimony from Hunter Biden or Joe Biden in return.
-But, Democrats repeatedly have shut down making any deals with the GOP for any of the Bidens, saying the father and son are just a distraction from charges against the president.
+But, Democrats have repeatedly shut down making any deals with the GOP for any of the Bidens, saying the father and son were just a distraction from charges against the president.

-Sen. John Cornyn, R-Texas, said he’s not in favor of subpoenaing the Bolton manuscript: “I think we know all we need to know.”
+Sen. John Cornyn, R-Texas, said he’s not in favor of subpoenaing the Bolton manuscript: “I think we know all we need to know," he said.

-Sen. Rand Paul, R-Ky., Tuesday suggested Bolton was a disgruntled fired employee with the motive of money.
+Sen. Rand Paul, R-Ky., on Tuesday suggested that Bolton was a disgruntled fired employee with the motive of money.

 “The Democrats have spent a lot of time imagining what the president’s motives are,” Paul said.
 “Someone ought to spend some time imagining what John Bolton’s motives are other than making millions of dollars to trash the president.”

-Sen. Kevin Cramer, R-N.D., said opening door on even the manuscript could lead to more nonsense.
+Sen. Kevin Cramer, R-N.D., said opening the door on even the manuscript could lead to more nonsense.

-“I think whatever we do that opens the door to more information just means that Adam Schiff’s appetite will never be satisfied, and we have to have some discipline on his long we extend this nonsense,” Cramer said.
+“I think whatever we do that opens the door to more information just means that Adam Schiff’s appetite will never be satisfied, and we have to have some discipline on how long we extend this nonsense,” Cramer said.

-Schiff, the lead House manager, said Republicans are still reeling from the revelations in Bolton’s book and noted the “abrupt” end Tuesday to Trump’s defense case.
+Schiff, the lead House impeachment manager, said Republicans are still reeling from the revelations in Bolton’s book and noted the “abrupt” end Tuesday to Trump’s defense case.

-"I don't think, frankly, that we could have made as effective a case for John Bolton's testimony as the president's own lawyers,” Schiff, D-Calif., said.
+"I don’t think, frankly, that we could have made as effective a case for John Bolton’s testimony as the president’s own lawyers,” said Schiff, D-Calif.

-Republican senators have bashed the House for not subpoenaing Bolton and other witnesses upfront and said it’s not the Senate’s job to remedy an incomplete case.
+Republican senators have bashed the House for not subpoenaing Bolton and other witnesses up front and said it’s not the Senate’s job to remedy an incomplete case.
 But, Schiff said there was little to gain on subpoenaing Bolton because a court fight could have tied up the case for years.

 Trump’s defense team finished its arguments before the Senate much quicker than expected Tuesday before GOP senators huddled in a room in the Capitol on a path forward.
 The trial is set to resume Wednesday with 16 hours of questions to both sides.
 That would set up a vote likely on Friday on the big looming question of whether to open the trial up to new witnesses or documents.
 Democrats would need four GOP votes.